AlfonsoG-dev/javaMysqlORM/README.md

 }
 ```
 ### Model Creation
->>- A Class can be a model if implements `ModelMethods` interface
+>- A Class can be a model if implements `ModelMethods` interface
->>- ModelMethods have 2 methods and each one have their own purpose
+>>- ModelMethods have 2 methods and each one have their own purpose.
 ```java
 /**
 * this method is to obtain the value of the model